turingschool/front-end-curriculum/projects/ideabox.md

 When viewing the idea list:

-* Each idea in the list should have a link or button to "Delete" (or 𝗫, etc).
+* Each idea in the list should have a link or button to "Delete" (or 𝗫).
 * Upon clicking "Delete", the appropriate idea should be removed from the list.
 * The page _should not_ reload when an idea is deleted.
 * The idea should be removed from `localStorage`.
 It should not re-appear on next page load.